NoolAngelo/NoolAngelo/README.md

 <img src="https://github.com/NoolAngelo/NoolAngelo/blob/main/Banner.jpg" width="900"/>

 # Mark Angelo Nool

-Hi, I'm Mark Angelo Nool from Manila, Philippines, and I am a student currently enrolled at Far Eastern University in Alabang.
-I really enjoy learning to code exploring new things related to not just computers but to technologies in general and how they work!
+Hello Mark Angelo Nool from Manila, Philippines!
+I am currently enrolled at Far Eastern University in Alabang.
+I really enjoy learning to code and exploring new things related not just to computers but also to technologies in general, and how they work!

 ## Skills and Experience